cars10/elasticvue/README.md

 ### Road to 1.0

-* switch to vue-composition-api.
+* upgrade to vue 3.
 Blocked by vuetify (not compatible yet)
 * add support to directly edit/delete document [#30][f30]
 * support client certificates when connecting to elasticsearch cluster [#33][f33]